stnolting/neorv32-freertos/README.md

   * UART0 as interface console
   * general purpose IO controller (GPIO); high-active LED connected to bits 1:0, LED at pin 0 is used as "heart beat"

+> [!TIP]
-:books: For more information regarding the processor configuration options see the NEORV32's [online data sheet](https://stnolting.github.io/neorv32/).
+> For more information regarding the processor configuration options see the NEORV32's [online data sheet](https://stnolting.github.io/neorv32/).